Table of Contents

 Note: According to the 2018 PAGA, the various activity levels are defined as follows:

 - Insufficiently active: people who perform some MVPA but less than what is recommended in the guidelines

 - Active: people with activity levels falling within the recommendations of the guidelines

 - Highly active: people with activity levels beyond those recommended in the guidelines

 People of any activity level will generally experience health benefits from increasing activity.
-However, the lower one’s activity at baseline the greater the benefits will be for any given increase.
+However, the lower your activity at baseline the greater the benefits will be for any given increase.

 The guidelines note that decreasing sedentary behavior in inactive individuals has several health benefits.
-These include decreasing the risk of all-cause mortality, cardiovascular disease, type 2 diabetes incidence, and cancer development/progression.
+These include decreasing the risk of all-cause mortality (“ACM”), cardiovascular disease (“CVD”), type 2 diabetes mellitus (“T2DM”) incidence, and cancer development/progression.

 - MET: the ratio of the rate of energy expended during an activity to the rate of energy expended at rest

-- If somebody normally burns 10 calories while at rest in 10 minutes, and while doing a specific activity for 10 minutes they burn 25 calories, that activity will have a MET value of 25/10 = 2.5.
+- If you normally burns 10 calories while at rest in 10 minutes, and while doing a specific activity for 10 minutes you burn 25 calories, that activity will have a MET value of 25/10 = 2.5.

 - Sedentary behavior: waking activity at ≤ 1.5 METs while sitting, reclining, or lying